- Docs

 Folder admin is a user or group permission that is granted for a folder.
 Users who are folder admins have full control over all the Folder Settings and Automations for a folder.
 Folder admins have unlimited access to the contents of their folder.

 Folder admins can manage permissions for their folder by assigning or removing permissions for other users and groups, or by managing permission fences for the folder.
-They cannot create, change, or remove other users or groups.
+They cannot add or remove their own folder permissions.
+As they can only manage folder permissions, they do not have access to create, change, or remove groups or other users.

-As with other permissions, the folder admin permission may be recursive, granting administrator level access for all sub-folders.
+Unlike other permissions, the folder admin permission is always recursive, granting administrator level access for all sub-folders.

-Site administrators do not have permissions assigned for any folders, so a site administrator cannot also be a folder admin.
+Site Administrators do not have permissions assigned for any folders, so a Site Administrator cannot also be a folder admin.
+While they do not have folder permissions, Site Administrators have unlimited access to every folder in their site.

 Billing Administrator